kitajchuk/boxen/README.md

 ### Trouble shooting
 Trouble shooting

 The Squarespace server won't work anymore for older versions due to updates with the developer license agreement.
-If you get the following message: "This version of local developer is incompatible, please update to the latest version."", do just that and update.
+If you get the following message: "This version of local developer is incompatible, please update to the latest version.", do just that and update.

 You'll need to provide an authentication token for the server.
-Use the npm script `npm run server:auth` to prompt this message: "Please navigate to the following URL:"" followed by a complicated looking URL.
+Use the npm script `npm run sqs:server:auth` to prompt this message: "Please navigate to the following URL:"" followed by a complicated looking URL.
 Dump that URL in a browser and copy the token from the Command-line Authorization page.
 Paste that token into the sqs command-line.
 Ctrl+D and `npm start`.